Chuck, Chuck, bo buck, banana fana fo f-

 Places are a little different, though.
 Planets are easy: you just follow the alien advice, unless you’re talking about human explorers.
 Human explorers on uninhabited alien worlds can do anything with a name.
 No problem there.
 But aliens coming from their home planet, just do the alien naming technique I outlined before.
 Simple.

 But human places, places here on earth, they’re difficult.
 Creating nations or haunted places in backwoods country can be hard.
 You want to create that air of mystery?
 You need to have a name that resonates with that.
 Arkham Asylum.
 See what I did just there?
 Gotham City.
 Yep, just did it again.
 Now, compare those two to Keystone City, and the latter just doesn’t resonate as well, does it?
 Like I said earlier, not every one of them are going to be winners.
 Simple fact, that.
-Just study some place names [video games are good at coming up with place names that are haunting and powerful] and see what you come up with when creating your own places.
+Just study some place names and see what you come up with when creating your own places.

 Now, we come to another pet peeve of mine.
 Unless you’re talking about small towns or small countries, I don’t like using made up names for major metropolitan centers.
 Really, where are Gotham, Keystone, and Metropolis on a map?
 What states are they in?
 The more fictional your city in relation to the real world, the more fictional your world is going to seem.
 (But Gotham doesn’t seem fictional…) And we’ve all been reading about Gotham for decades.
 I’m talking about creating something out of whole cloth for today’s reader.
 There are differences.